-For schemes outlined in the funding finder, the applicant will be given the right of reply to the reviews received.
+For opportunities and schemes that have a peer review stage and where the application is not rejected at sift stage 2, the applicant will be given the right of reply to the reviews received.

-The Project Lead (PL) response allows applicants to correct any factual errors or conceptual misunderstandings, or to respond to any queries highlighted in the comments from the peer reviewers.
+The applicant response allows the project lead to correct any factual errors or conceptual misunderstandings, or to respond to any queries highlighted in the comments from the peer reviewers.
 It is not intended to be an opportunity to change or re-constitute a proposal in the light of the reviewers' comments.
-You are not obliged to submit a response, but it is recommended that you do so as responses from applicants are forwarded to the moderation panel(s), and are taken into account in the grading and prioritisation of proposals.
-Applicants are given 14 days to respond to reviewers' comments.
+You are not obliged to submit a response, but it is strongly recommended that you do so, even where all the reviews are favourable, as responses from applicants are forwarded to the moderation panel(s), and are taken into account in the grading and funding prioritisation of applications.